pytorch/kineto/tb_plugin/README.md

 Note: The summary of all the above categories is end-to-end wall-clock time.

 The above list is ranked by priority from high to low.
-We count time by priority.
+We count time in priority order.
-The time cost with highest priority category(Kernel) is counted firstly, then Memcpy, then Memset, ...,  and Other is last counted.
+The time cost with highest priority category(Kernel) is counted first, then Memcpy, then Memset, ...,  and Other is counted last.
-In the following example, the "Kernel" is counted firstly as 7-2=5 seconds; Then the "Memcpy" is counted as 0 seconds, because it is fully hidden by "Kernel"; Then "CPU Exec" is counted as 2-1=1 seconds, because the [2,3] interval is hidden by "Kernel", only [1,2] interval is counted.
+In the following example, the "Kernel" is counted first as 7-2=5 seconds; Then the "Memcpy" is counted as 0 seconds, because it is fully hidden by "Kernel"; Then "CPU Exec" is counted as 2-1=1 seconds, because the [2,3] interval is hidden by "Kernel", only [1,2] interval is counted.